 - People were supported with activities.
-People's preferences with activities were recorded and there was a weekly activities planner in place with people's preferences, which included outdoor and indoor activities.
-We observed that people participated in activities at the home.
+People's preferences with activities were recorded and there was a weekly activities planner in place.
 Photos showed that people participated in a number of activities, which included accessing the community.
-A staff member told us, "We do lots of activities, we go to day centres or we go swimming or go to the local park to do exercise or even movies.
-We do ball catch or colourings."
-A relative told us, "They take [person] to day care centres, parks, malls and out to eat." - People were able to maintain relationships with family and friends.
-People visited their families and there were no restrictions on visitors coming to the service.
+A staff member told us, "They do plenty of activities.
+We take them out to places they like." - People were able to maintain relationships with family and friends.
+Care plans included the importance of this and recorded information on how people could maintain relationships with family and friends.